 Titer results don't expire.
 If the results are immune, you do not need any further titer labs.
 Instructions: you must have serum quantitative IgG titers (with numerical values) documenting immunity to Measles (Rubeola), Mumps, Rubella, Hepatitis B, and Varicella.
 Simply having the vaccination records for these diseases is not enough - you must provide quantitative titer lab documentation.
-If you receive titer results indicating you are not immune to any of these diseases, you need to consult your physician (or the School of Nursing) about receiving a booster(s).
-After obtaining a booster(s), you must receive a follow-up titer 6-8 weeks later.
-If you get a follow-up titer too soon after the booster, it will come back non-immune.
-In light of this, all documentation for boosters and follow-up titers must be uploaded to your online tracker account as is appropriate - even if obtained during the course of the semester.
+If any of these titers are equivocal or non-immune, you must receive boosters as indicated: